animator/learn-python/contrib/ds-algorithms/regression.md

 ### Description
 Bayesian Ridge Regression estimates a probabilistic model for regression problems with the aid of Bayesian inference.
 It includes prior distributions on model parameters, which rises prediction accuracy , while helping with uncertainty.
 It uses confidenc intervals for accurate model results

-### Use Case
-Used when we want probabilistic predictions and model uncertainty.

 ### Code Sample
 ```python
 from sklearn.linear_model import BayesianRidge